lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 the ``SSObjects`` contains the Rubin-measured properties such as phase curve fits and absolute magnitudes.

 Note that no artifacts or spurious difference-image sources have been injected into the DP0.3 catalogs.

+**Absolute magnitudes:** For Solar System objects, absolute magnitudes are defined to be for an object 1 AU from the Sun and 1 AU from the observer, and at a phase angle (the angle Sun-object-Earth) of 0 degrees.
+Absolute magnitudes are derived by correcting for distance, fitting a function to the relationship between absolute magnitude and phase, and evaluating the function at a phase of 0 deg.
+The results of phase-curve fits in each of the LSST's six filters, ugrizy, are stored in the ``SSObject`` table.

 TAP and ADQL